AlessandroCaroti/Mondrian/README.md

 ```
  python3 anonymizer.py
 ```
-In this case _Mondrian_ is executed with all the default settings: dataset provided by us and K=10.
+In this case _Mondrian_ is executed with all the default settings: synthetic dataset provided by us and K=10.

 #### Parameters